miniscruff/scopie/docs/specification/functions.md

     # When using more then one scope, they are treated as a series of OR conditions,
     # and an actor will be allowed if they match any of the scopes.
     # Example: ["accounts/thor/edit"]
-    actionScopes []string,
+    scopes []string,
-    # Actor specifies one or more rules our requesting actor has.
+    # Rules specifies one or more rules our requesting scopes has to have
+    # to be allowed access.
     # Example: ["allow/accounts/@username/*"]
-    actorRules []string,
+    rules []string,
     # An optional dictionary or map of variable to values.
     # Variable keys should not start with `@`
     # Example: { "username": "thor" }